Jopp-gh/Obsidian-Dune84/Wiki/Troubleshooting.md

 ### Change the Color accent

-if you use the **flat light / flat dark** theme of Dune, navigate to `Settings>Appearance>Accent color` like normally and change the **color accent** to your liking
+if you use the **flat light / flat dark** theme of Dune (first appearance in Dune v2.5.4), navigate to `Settings>Appearance>Accent color` like normally and change the **color accent** to your liking

 ### Problems with margins

-is there a big margin on the left side of your note? try to deactivate `Settings>Editor>Readable line lenght` which is toggled on by default.
+is there a big margin on the left side of your note ? try to deactivate `Settings>Editor>Readable line lenght`, which is toggled on by default.

 ### Problems with fonts